rauricus/Bookfinder/README.md

     Maybe it's already enough to rule out bounding boxes with confidence -1, as these are "corresponding to _boxes_ of text".
 * Text processing:
     * The basic text processing is inefficient: the set of accepted characters is computed several times.
     * The auto-correction of texts is always done with the German dictionary.
 It really should be language sensitive.
-    * The auto-correction of texts also falsely corrects some words, especially names.
+(CHECK IF THIS IS STILL CORRECT)
     * The book titles in the book titles dictionary could come from EDITIONS in OpenLibrary, as those titles would be localized.
 This is due to many entries in OL being stored in English by default, but then their EDITIONS contain the actual, localized title.
 We can extract this in the future - it's too complex for now.

 ## Next steps
-* Clean text, correct errors, maybe detect words.
 * Look up books using the cleaned text.

 We can always improve text area detection and OCR later on.
 For now, it's more important to implement the whole pipeline to validate the approach.

 Only then I do the following:
 * Improve text area detection to focus on single words or lines.
-* Order bounding boxes to get text in a typical reading order.
 * Ensure OCR also knows about the language it's supposed to find.
 Pass it a "deu" and "eng", for example.
 * Switch out tesseract (again) with EasyOCR to improve or simplify OCR.
 * Re-train the model using one of the larger book spine training sets using e.g. RoboFlow.